Tadeu71811/Ollama-Discord-Bot/README.md

-# Ollama-Discord-Bot
-Turning your locally hosted Ollama model into a discord bot.
 # Ollama Discord Bot

 ## Overview
 This bot integrates the Ollama Llama 3.2 model with Discord, enabling users to interact with the model via a chatbot.
+It includes:
-It includes Google Custom Search integration for enhanced responses and a prompt memory feature for maintaining context in conversations.
+- Google Custom Search integration for enhanced responses.
+- A prompt memory feature for maintaining context.

 ## Features
-1. **Chat Integration**: Interactive communication with the Llama 3.2 model.
+1. **Chat Integration**: Communicate with the Llama 3.2 model.
-2. **Google Custom Search**: Provides additional search capabilities during conversations.
+2. **Google Custom Search**: Perform searches during conversations.
-3. **Prompt Memory**: Remembers up to five previous user inputs to maintain context.
+3. **Prompt Memory**: Retains up to five previous inputs for context.
-4. **Flask API**: Facilitates communication between Discord and the Llama 3.2 backend.
+4. **Flask API**: Bridges communication between Discord and Llama 3.2.

----

-### Requirements
+## Requirements
 - Python 3.9+
 - Discord.py
 - Flask